Multi-Purchase Behavior: Modeling, Estimation and Optimization: The Choice Model For Multi-Purchase Behavior

-A key point to note is that the model is not derived based on assigning a mean utility to every bundle, adding a random noise term and deriving purchase probabilities based on the utility maximizing bundle.
-Instead, the model assumes a form on the conditional utility of purchase of a product given the purchase decision on all other products and derives the only joint distribution consistent with this condional probability distribution.
+\textbf{Key Properties.} Given Equations~\ref{eqn:conditional-utility} and~\ref{eqn:choice-prob-main}, we make the following observations.
+First, we note that the model is not derived based on assigning a mean utility to every bundle, adding a random noise term and deriving purchase probabilities based on the utility maximizing bundle.
+Instead, the model assumes a form on the conditional utility of purchase of a product given the purchase decision on all other products and derives the only joint distribution consistent with this conditional probability distribution.

-While precursors to the \bmvlk \ family exist in the literature, our key contribution here is two fold: (a) we extend these precursors to the modeling of multiple products in addition to categories (a category is a collection of similar products), and (b) we are able to restrict the number of products purchased to a parameterized value $K$, and still obtain the \emph{softmax} (or sigmoidal) structure of the probability of purchase expression above.
-This restriction parametrized by $K$ and the softmax structure are both very appealing from an optimization perspective (see Section~\ref{sec:algorithms}).
+Second, while precursors to the \bmvlk \ family exist in the literature, our key contribution here is two fold: (a) we extend these precursors to the modeling of multiple products in addition to categories (a category is a collection of similar products), and (b) we are able to restrict the number of products purchased to a parameterized value $K$, and still obtain the \emph{softmax} (or sigmoidal) structure of the probability of purchase expression above.
+This restriction parametrized by $K$ and the softmax structure are both very appealing from an optimization perspective (see Section~\ref{sec:alg-rec-set}).
 For instance, the MNL single-choice model also has a similar form, which allows for the expected revenue maximizing set computation in polynomial time.
 We achieve these two properties without making a restrictive assumption that is made for many other random utility models in the literature~\citep{benson2018discrete}: they assume independent Gumbel perturbations to the utilities of bundles, even if these bundles share products between them.